Bobcares

 Once we install it, we have to set up the network interface.

-By default, Ubuntu usually uses DHCP to automatically obtain an IP address.
+By default, Ubuntu typically uses DHCP to obtain an IP address automatically.
 However, there are situations where setting up a static IP address is preferable, especially for network management and server operations.

-A static IP address remains constant across system reboots, ensuring reliable remote access and supporting services dependent on fixed IPs.
+A static IP address remains constant across system reboots, ensuring reliable remote access and supporting services that depend on fixed IP addresses.
 This is important in larger or more complex networks.
-However, we have to be careful while managing static IPs properly to prevent IP collisions.
+However, we must be cautious when managing static IPs to prevent IP collisions.

 Why Use a Static IP Address?